pkorolov/zynq-fpga/README.md

 on-board ARM core.
 These come from the `system_wrapper.bit` file, which will be part of `boot.bin` on the sd card.

-2) Run the First Stage BootLoader (FSBL), which is part of BOOT.bin which we will eventually create.
+2) Run the First Stage BootLoader (FSBL), which is part of boot.bin which we will eventually create.

 3) The FSBL will start u-Boot, which sets up the environment for linux on the ARM core.